BioDivHealth/sitetool/app/about.md

 #### Input Raster Sources

-The app requires the user to upload a landcover raster for their region of interest in *GeoTIFF* format.
+You can use the default landcover raster (Copernicus Land Cover 100m) orupload a landcover raster for your region of interest in *GeoTIFF* format.
 The app currently can take three types of land-use/landcover data:
 1. [ESA WorldCover Viewer](https://viewer.esa-worldcover.org/worldcover/)
 2. [Dynamic World](https://dynamicworld.app/)
 3. [Copernicus Land Cover](https://lcviewer.vito.be/)